Detail from Kunstgewerbliche Schmuckformen fur die Flache XIII (c.1920), Plauen, Christian Stoll (GSA Library, Special Collections)

 We have digitised a number of items from across our special collections, which can be freely viewed online or downloaded in a variety of formats.

-- Browse decorative bookbindings from our Talwin Morris Collection
+- Images from our Artists’ Books Collection

-- Browse cover images from our Artists’ Books Collection
+- Images from our Talwin Morris Collection

 Re-Use & Remix Our Content

 Many of our digitised volumes have been made available under a Creative Commons Attribution-ShareAlike licence, meaning you can re-use or remix items from our collections in whole or in part, perfect for incorporating into artworks or projects.
-You can find a quick guide on how to do so here.

 Read Stories and Features